DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/install/component-scheduling.md

       annotations:
         scheduler.alpha.kubernetes.io/defaultTolerations: '[{"operator": "Equal", "effect": "NoSchedule", "key": "node.daocloud.io", "value": "insight-only"}]'
     ```

-Restart the components under the `insight-system` namespace to allow normal scheduling of pods under the `insight-system`.
+Restart the components under the insight-system namespace to allow normal scheduling of pods under the insight-system.

 ## Use node labels and node affinity to manage component scheduling

 !!! info

     Node affinity is conceptually similar to `nodeSelector`, allowing you to constrain
-    which nodes a Pod can be scheduled on based on **labels** on the nodes.
+    which nodes a pod can be scheduled on based on **labels** on the nodes.
     There are two types of node affinity:

-    1. requiredDuringSchedulingIgnoredDuringExecution: The scheduler will only schedule the Pod
+    1. requiredDuringSchedulingIgnoredDuringExecution: The scheduler will only schedule the pod
        if the rules are met.
 This feature is similar to nodeSelector but has more expressive syntax.
     2. preferredDuringSchedulingIgnoredDuringExecution: The scheduler will try to find nodes that
        meet the rules.
 If no matching nodes are found, the scheduler will still schedule the Pod.